Euthanasia and assistance to suicide became legal in Western Australia from 1 July 2021.

 Nor does either practitioner need to have any expertise in palliative care and there is no requirement to refer the person for a specialist palliative care consultation.

-According to the first annual report 9.35% of people assessed as eligible for euthanasia and assistance to suicide had not received any palliative care in the past 12 months and a further 2.55% were not currently receiving any palliative care.
+In 2024-25, 16.5% of people assessed as eligible for euthanasia and assistance to suicide had not received any palliative care in the past 12 months and a further 2.6% were not currently receiving any palliative care.
 The report does not provide any information on why palliative care was not being received.
 If it was not needed at all what was the nature of the “unrelievable suffering” justifying euthanasia?
 If it was needed but not available why is the delivery of a lethal poison by the Statewide Pharmacy Service funded by the State but not the delivery of pain and symptom relief through palliative care?

 Access to palliative care is uneven in Western Australia – especially in regional and remote communities.
 However, the WA Government has established the Western Australian Voluntary Assisted Dying Statewide Care Navigator Service and a Regional Access Support Scheme to provide financial and logistical support to people in remote and regional communities to easily access euthanasia and assistance to suicide.
 Equal access to euthanasia and assistance to suicide is established under the Access Standard.
 The Statewide Pharmacy Service “will actively engage with regional residents to ensure safe, timely and appropriate supply of the” lethal poison.